It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Think about it: if the Lord died for us while we were sinners and unbelievers in His name, then much more now that we believe in Him, we can be certain we will be saved by His life!

-Again, we are saved by the GRACE of our Lord Jesus Christ.
+Again, we are saved by the GRACE of our Lord Jesus Christ, nothing more and nothing less!

 Rom 5:15-18 “But the free gift is not like the transgression.
 For if by the transgression (sin) of the one (Adam) the many died, much more did the grace of God and the gift by the grace of the one Man, Jesus Christ, abound to the many.
 And the gift is not like that which came through the one who sinned; for on the one hand the judgment arose from one transgression resulting in condemnation, but on the other hand the free gift arose from many transgressions resulting in justification.